- New mandatory public health measures in effect April 6.

 - Many Albertans 16+ are now eligible to get vaccinated.
 Book your shot.

 The governments of Canada and Alberta are working together to make long-term infrastructure investments that will build inclusive and prosperous communities, as well as support a low carbon, green economy - leading to a higher quality of life for all Canadians.

 Through the federal government's Investing in Canada Infrastructure Program (ICIP), Alberta is receiving $3.65 billion over the next 10 years (2018-28).
 These projects will be cost-shared with the Alberta government, municipalities and other partners.

-Program update (September 2020)
+Program update (March 2021)

 Applications for Community, Culture and Recreation, Green Infrastructure, and Rural and Northern Communities Infrastructure are now closed.
 Eligible organizations were able to apply for funding under the following streams.